Reckadon/ES335-ML-Assignment-4/Task1/Q1-Stats.md

 ### 4. **Are There Any Particular Images That the Model is Confused About?**

 Yes, there are certain images that the model tend to remain confused about, such as those having only facial structure from the front.

+---

+## Conclusion

+### MLP Model
+The MLP model was effective in capturing the features of the dataset.
+The number of parameters played a crucial role in determining the model's performance:
+- A high number of nodes increased the complexity, resulting in overfitting (capturing noise).
+- A very low number of nodes failed to utilize the model's potential, leading to underfitting.
+- The best results were achieved by finding a balanced "sweet spot" for the number of nodes, which allowed the model to generalize well without overfitting.

+### Image Classification with VGG Models
+All models, except for the unfrozen VGG16, performed well in distinguishing between classes.
+The unfrozen VGG16 struggled due to its large number of trainable parameters, leading to overfitting and poor generalization.
+The other models, including VGG1, VGG3, and the augmented versions, were able to capture meaningful features and classify images effectively.

+### Prompts for Image Generation
+Here are the prompts used for generating and testing images:

+1. **Generate a Kangaroo Image**
+2. **Generate an Arctic Fox Image**
+3. **Generate a Hard-to-Classify Image of a Kangaroo with Respect to an Arctic Fox Using a VGG Model**
+4. **Generate a Hard-to-Classify Image of an Arctic Fox with Respect to a Kangaroo Using a VGG Model**

+These prompts were designed to test the model's ability to handle challenging cases where the visual features of the two animals may overlap, making classification more difficult.